tsackton/taelgarverse/docs/gazetteer/greater-chardon/chardonian-empire/chardon/chardon.md

 Precincts XVII - XXI are on the [North Bank](<north-bank.md>); while Precincts XVIII and XIX are inside the north walls, XVII, XX, and XXI are the administrative units for the northern suburbs, with XVII containing the largest part of the chalyte refineries and the slums of the [Riverside Quarter](<riverside-quarter.md>).

-To the south of the city, extensive suburban development is not incorporated into the adminstrative precincts, and instead represents a patchwork of arrangements.
+To the south of the city, extensive suburban development is not incorporated into the administrative precincts, and instead represents a patchwork of arrangements.

 East of Mount Nera on the north bank, the [Nera Domains](<nera-domains.md>) are a collection of private estates and lordly manors of the rich and powerful.